 - Minaret Falls Campground

 - Agnew Meadows Campground

 When Do Campgrounds in Mammoth Lakes Open?

 Opening dates for campgrounds in Mammoth Lakes depend on winter snowfall and springtime temperatures.
 On lighter snow years, lower elevation campgrounds in town typically open in late May, with higher elevation campgrounds in the Mammoth Lakes Basin and Reds Meadow opening in June.
 However, on years when snowfall totals are higher, campgrounds may not open until late June.

 Campgrounds in Mammoth Lakes usually stay open into the fall, although closing dates may vary by the campground and are based on weather.

 For details about when campgrounds in Mammoth Lakes are open this year, view the Mammoth Lakes Campground Report.

 How to Book a Campsite in Mammoth Lakes

-All campgrounds in Mammoth Lakes, with the exception of Camp High Sierra, are run by the U.S. Forest Service.
+Most reservable campgrounds in Mammoth Lakes, with the exception of Camp High Sierra, are run by the U.S. Forest Service.
 You can reserve a U.S. Forest Service campsite by booking online at recreation.gov, where you can search for campsites in Mammoth Lakes listed above.
 Campground reservations open on a 6 month rolling basis.